 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: In the era of cyto-pathological diagnosis of various malignant diseases, endoscopic ultrasound-guided fine-needle aspiration biopsy (EUS-FNA) represents the most promising procedure for diagnosing various malignant diseases.
-However, no reports, up till now, have compared the utilities, faults, and technique of this procedure.
-In this review we have highlighted the recent topics and technical tips of EUS-FNA in the diagnostic process for various diseases, especially those which require tissue based on diagnosis to determine treatment.
+However, to date, no reports have compared the utility, faults, and techniques of this procedure.
+In this review we highlight the recent topics and technical tips of EUS-FNA in the diagnostic process of various diseases, especially those which require tissue-based diagnosis to determine treatment.